-Propagating, planting, and growing disease-free avocado (Persea americana Mill.) materials are crucial for expanding avocado production areas in California while preventing economic losses.
-Avocado Branch Canker (ABC) and anthracnose blight, caused by Botryosphaeria and Colletotrichum species, respectively, are two diseases threatening avocado health and productivity worldwide.
-Although California anthracnose of avocados, as a disease affecting fruit on the tree, leaves, and twigs, is unusual, ABC is increasingly being recognized as a major issue for avocado production in California.
-Past surveys of mature avocado orchards in California have confirmed the widespread occurrence of ABC and that several species in the Botryosphaeriaceae family are the primary causal agents of this disease (Avenot et al. 2021; McDonald and Eskalen 2011).
-These fungi are generally considered to be wound parasites, infecting young and mature trees through pruning and grafting wounds.
-In addition, other causes such as drought and bark sunburn injuries in commercial orchards can provide optimum conditions for successful fungal infections.
-Symptoms worldwide include death of graft union, dieback, and canker.
-More recently, avocado growers have reported frequent failed grafted plants possibly dying due to graft union failure in California avocado nurseries.
-In addition, cases of initially healthy-looking young avocado trees, dying in the year or a few years after planted, were reported.
-In some instances, loss can reach 10%.
+Past surveys of mature avocado orchards in California have confirmed

 Little information is presently available on the disease etiology and epidemiology of the fungi involved in the decline of grafted avocado plants in nursery and young trees in new plantings.
-Although the causal fungi may spread from nearby, old, infected tree orchards, circumstantial evidence suggest that the potential causal pathogens (Botryosphaeria spp.) might have means of spread other than by external inoculum and be present as latent infections (without symptom development) in nursey stocks.
+Although the causal fungi may spread from nearby, old, infected tree orchards, circumstantial evidence suggests the potential causal pathogens (Botryosphaeria spp.) might have means of spread other than by external inoculum and be present as latent infections (without symptom development) in nursery stocks.
 Injuries occurring during grafting might provide entry points for initial infections leading to graft union failure in nursery while in newly established orchards, young trees sold by nurseries potentially carrying inocula remain symptomless.
-These early latent infections would only develop canker years after planting when the plants undergo abiotic stress, such as drought or sunburn, which provide conditions for successful infections.
+These early latent infections would only develop cankers years after planting when the plants undergo abiotic stress, such as drought or sunburn, which provide conditions for successful infections.
 These reports are consistent with ABC epidemiology in avocado productions in Israel, where a spate of canker outbreaks in young avocado orchards was found to be caused by Botryosphaeria species and originated from nurseries.

-Following meetings with avocado nursery managers, consultants, and representatives from the California Avocado Commission (CAC), our plant pathology group at the University of California, Kearney Agricultural Research and Extension center (UC, KARE, Parlier, CA), received funding from the Commission to assess the phytosanitary status of avocados in California propagation nurseries and newly established groves.
-The overall goal was to gain insights about the modes and times of infection, sources and movement of pathogen inocula in nurseries, potential significance of nursery inoculum in ABC epidemiology in young orchards, factors triggering symptom initiation and expression in the field, and eventually develop appropriate integrated management practices (IPM) which must be initiated at the nursery level.
+Following meetings with avocado nursery managers, consultants, and representatives from the California Avocado Commission, our plant pathology group at the University of California, Kearney Agricultural Research and Extension center (UC, KARE, Parlier, CA), received funding from the Commission to assess the phytosanitary status of avocados in California propagation nurseries and newly established groves.
+The overall goal was to gain insights about the modes and times of infection, sources and movement of pathogen inocula in nurseries, potential significance of nursery inoculum in ABC epidemiology in young orchards, factors triggering symptom initiation and expression in the field, and eventually develop appropriate integrated management practices that must be initiated at the nursery level.
 The lack of products registered for use against ABC in avocado nursery and orchards is a serious concern for California avocado farmers and nurserymen.
-Hence, preventative measures are critically needed to optimize the production of disease-free plants in nursery and orchards, and ideally IPM practices should include chemical control for grafting and pruning wound protections.
+Hence, preventative measures are critically needed to optimize the production of diseasefree plants in nurseries and orchards, and ideally Integrated Pest Management (IPM) practices should include chemical control for grafting and pruning wound protections.

-The specific objectives of this project, supported by the California Avocado Commission, were to survey avocado nurseries and newly established orchards and: 1) investigate the occurrence and extent of ABC and anthracnose problems during propagation in nurseries and young orchards; 2) determine whether or not latent infections occur in young asymptomatic plants and the potential sources of inoculum in nurseries and young groves; 3) identify the causal agent(s) in diseased materials in nurseries and infected tissues in young trees in orchards and assess the diversity and genetic relatedness of the recovered fungal species; 4) test the susceptibility of avocado scions and rootstocks to selected species of Botryosphaeria present in orchards and nurseries; 5) assess the impact of heat and water stresses as contributing factors in ABC disease expression; and 6) conduct laboratory, lathhouse, and field trials to test the efficacy of chemical and physical control products to protect wounds against pathogens causing ABC in nurseries and tree against sunburn injury in the field, respectively.
+The specific objectives of this project, supported by the California Avocado Commission, were to survey avocado nurseries and newly established orchards and: 1) investigate the occurrence and extent of ABC and anthracnose problems during propagation in nurseries and young orchards; 2) determine whether or not latent infections occur in young asymptomatic plants and the potential sources of inoculum in nurseries and young groves; 3) identify the causal agent(s) in diseased materials in nurseries and infected tissues in young trees in orchards and assess the diversity and genetic relatedness of the recovered fungal species; 4) test the susceptibility of avocado scions and rootstocks to selected species of Botryosphaeria present in orchards and nurseries; 5) assess the impact of heat and water stresses as contributing factors in ABC disease expression; and 6) conduct laboratory, lathhouse, and field trials to test the efficacy of chemical and physical control products to protect wounds against pathogens causing ABC in nurseries and trees against sunburn injury in the field, respectively.